abeatrice/books/README.md

 ## Web Application

-The web application makes use of [laravel jetstream](https://jetstream.laravel.com/2.x/introduction.html) and [inertia](https://inertiajs.com/) for a Modern Monolith Vue front-end SPA
+The web application makes use of [laravel jetstream](https://jetstream.laravel.com/2.x/introduction.html) and [inertia](https://inertiajs.com/) for a Modern Monolith Vue front-end SPA.

-## Tests

-Tests are avilable for the book resource in the test directory

-## Deployment

-A demo of this web application is running at [books.andrewbeatrice.com](https://books.andrewbeatrice.com/)